PUBLISHED OCTOBER 2016

 Author Kwame Alexander, recipient of the coveted John Newbery Medal, knows a thing or two about reaching an audience—he has sold nearly a million independently published poetry books.

-Responding to a question that followed his keynote address at IBPA’s 2016 Publishing University, Alexander noted that award recognition begins with one simple accomplishment: Make sure your book looks like everyone else’s.
+Responding to a question that followed his keynote address at the 2016 IBPA Publishing University, Alexander noted that award recognition begins with one simple accomplishment: Make sure your book looks like everyone else’s.
 In other words, a book must first distinguish itself through a design that screams professional.

-“Professional design tends to follow the Duchess of Windsor rule: To avoid overdressing, take one thing off before you leave the house,” says Valerie Andrews, an assistant professor at Loyola University, who has judged several communications and book award contests, including IBPA’s Benjamin Franklin Book Awards.
+“Professional design tends to follow the Duchess of Windsor rule: To avoid overdressing, take one thing off before you leave the house,” says Valerie Andrews, an assistant professor at Loyola University, who has judged several communications and book award contests, including the IBPA Benjamin Franklin Awards™.

 “The design sets the tone for the book and either calls out to the reader or sends [the reader] on to the next book,” Andrews explains.
 “Amateur design tends to be cluttered, an almost desperate attempt to grab the reader’s attention.
 Professional design tends to be leaner, with fewer competing elements.”